blazej-bucha/charm/docs/src/build-from-src-non-unix.rst

 Windows normally.
 Next, you may want to use the `CCCL
 <https://github.com/swig/cccl>`_ wrapper for MSVC.
 Finally, follow the
 instructions found in :ref:`build_from_src_unix`.
-In fact, this is how we build the Python wheels for Windows that are available from PyPI.
+In fact, this is how we built the Python wheels for Windows that are available from PyPI.